Polly Doran

-Polly Gabrielle Doran (born 5 November 2001) is an Australian soccer player who plays as a defender for Linköping.
+Polly Gabrielle Doran (born 5 November 2001) is an Australian soccer player who plays as a defender for Elitettan club Linköping FC.

 Early life

 Doran was born in 2001 in Australia.
 She debuted in senior football at the age of fourteen.

 Career

 In 2016, Doran signed for Australian side Melbourne Victory.
 She helped the club win the league.

 Style of play

 Doran mainly operates as a defender.
 She is known for her crossing ability.